-Developmentally appropriate practice, or DAP, is a set of principles and corresponding activities designed to create an optimal learning path for young children.
-One of the main focuses of DAP is to recognize the lasting impact of early childhood experiences in every person’s life and make sure every child is developing in accordance with their unique abilities, social and cultural background, level of knowledge, and other characteristics.
+Developmentally appropriate practice, or DAP, is a set of principles and activities designed to create an optimal learning path for young children.
+One of the main focuses of DAP is to recognize the lasting impact of early childhood experiences to ensure every child is developing in accordance with their unique abilities.

-In this article, we’ll reveal why developmentally appropriate practice is so important and share real-world examples for how you can bridge the gap between theory and practice and make DAP a part of business as usual at your centers.
+In this article, we’ll provide developmentally appropriate practice (DAP) examples of how you can bridge the gap between theory and practice.

 Roughly 90% of the human brain is developed before the age of six.